FocusQualitative differences between the abilities of experts and novices

 - Teaching is … modeling, coaching

 SynopsisThe Expert–Novice literature develops the realization that the main difference between expert and novice performance is principally a matter of knowing differently rather than knowing more.
 Through prolonged experience, extensive practice, and intensive focus, the expert’s understandings are intricately networked and mainly tacit.
 Perceptions tend to be holistic, contributing to interpretations of complex situations in terms of coherent chunks.
 Performances typically appear fluid, automatic, and intuitive.
 The opposite can be said of the novice, whose understandings are likely fragmented.
 Complex situations may be perceived as chaotic and structureless, and performances can appear awkward and frustrating.
-Most commentators attribute these differences to the fact that the expert’s abilities are memory-based, and so readily enacted, whereas the novice’s are thought-based, as thus cognitively demanding and taxing the limits of consciousness.
+Understandings of Expert–Novice are typically associated with a distinction between nonconscious/automatic and conscious/reflective systems of thinking.
+The evolution of that distinction through the 1900s included the following notions:

 CommentaryCriticisms of the Expert–Novice literature are relatively rare and muted.
 Few concerns are raised about the general constructs, but worries are sometimes voiced about extreme or overly rigid characterizations of differences.
 These is some debate over whether the transition from novice to expert is a continuum or whether it happens in distinct “quantum leap” stages/phrases.
 Unsurprisingly, several stage-based models have been proposed.

 Status as a Theory of LearningThe Expert–Novice literature could be interpreted as advancing a distinct theory of learning, one that casts learning not as an accumulation of information but as elaborating or extending current possibility.